ehedman/headwall/README.md

 * DNS Server in stand alone mode
 * DDNS (DNS and DHCP integrated)
 * Firewall based on shorewall
-* URL outgoing filtering with tracker jump over
+* URL outgoing filtering with counter of hits to blocked sites controlled by a DNS blacklist.
 * Watchdog (hard) surveillance of network connectivity
 * VPN Server for the LAN
 * Mass storage CIFS server for the LAN